PgPedroGabriel/order-microservice/README.md

 * List orders of a user
 * Using User Auth JWT microservice Sync comunication
-* Create a order of 1 event to N tickets
+* Create a order of N events to N tickets
 * Check ticket availablety with sync request to events microservice
-* Custom fallback of create order without ticket availablety
 * Search order by Id
-* Create Payment stack to RabitMQ to generate a payment comunication
+* Send Payment Contract to RabbitMQ to payment worker queue

 ### Checks